texastribune/data-visuals-create/templates/feature/README.md

 The interface with Google Drive within `data-visuals-create` projects currently only supports using Oauth2 credentials to speak to the Google APIs.
 This requires a set of OAuth2 credentials that will be used to generate and save an access token to your computer. `data-visuals-create` projects have hardcoded locations for the credential file and token file, but you may override those with environmental variables.

-### Chrome

-The `npm run parse` step will use [Puppeteer](https://github.com/puppeteer/puppeteer) and a local Chrome install to emulate the project in a browser.
-This will help build metadata based on a graphic's HTML and export image-based previews of the graphic.
-By default, this process assumes you're using MacOS.
-To change this for other operating systems, rerun the command with the correct install path variable: `CHROME_INSTALL_PATH="local/path/to/chrome" npm run parse`.

-### Apple News

-The `npm run parse` step will also generate [Apple News Format JSON](https://developer.apple.com/documentation/apple_news/apple_news_format) for all graphics.
-This output will be a simple screenshot of the graphic along with any calls to actions if found.
-To prevent a graphic from being generated in Apple News, add the filename to the `appleNewsIgnore` array in `parserOptions` of the `project.config.js` file.
-This is recommended for graphics that have too many interactive elements to be properly conveyed in a static image.

 #### CLIENT_SECRETS_FILE

 **default**: `~/.tt_kit_google_client_secrets.json`